OwenSteele/RemoteTCPClient/README.md

                         strData = RecieveMessage();
                     }
 ```
-The client uses asyncronous code to simultaneously cycle through waiting for user input and server messages
+The client uses asynchronous code to simultaneously cycle through waiting for user input and server messages

-### Client - Interface
+## Client - Interface
-**Connect:** after enter the server metadata and information, the client will attempt to connect
+**Connect:** after entering the server metadata and information, the client will attempt to connect

 **Commands:** Once connected, the client can enter commands to be sent to the server, shown by entering:
 ```